swansondesigns/ts-proposal-wp/docs/sections/1-wordpress/content-management.md

 # Content Management

-## What WordPress Provides for Managing Your Content
+## Organizing Content in Wordpress

-WordPress comes with a comprehensive set of tools for creating, organizing, and managing your website content.
+WordPress comes with a **comprehensive set of tools for creating**, organizing, and managing your website content.
 Understanding these built-in features helps clarify what's already included versus what requires custom development.

-### Pages and Collections
+### Pages

-WordPress organizes content in two fundamental ways:

-#### Pages

-Pages are for standalone content that doesn't change often and isn't tied to a specific date.
-Think of your About Us page, your Services page, or your Contact page.
-These are the backbone of your website structure.
+Pages are for standalone content that doesn't change often and isn't tied to a specific date, such as your _About Us_ page, your _Services_ page, or your _Contact_ page. **These are the backbone of your website structure**.

-Pages can be organized like folders on your computer.
-You can have main pages with sub-pages underneath them.
-For example, you might have a main "Services" page with individual service pages nested below it.
-This creates logical website addresses like yoursite.com/services/consulting.
+Pages can be organized hierarchically with main pages and sub-pages underneath them, creating a logical structure for your website content.

-#### Collections
+### Collections

 Collections are groups of similar items that share common characteristics.
-WordPress comes with one built-in collection called "Blog" for articles and news updates.
-But collections can be created for any type of content you need to organize - team members, projects, testimonials, events, or products.
+WordPress includes a built-in collection called “Blog” for articles and news updates, but you can create collections for any type of content you need to organize, such as team members, projects, testimonials, events, or products.

 There are two ways collections are typically used:

-**Visitable Collections** - These create their own webpages that visitors can view directly.
+-   **Visitable Collections** - These create their own webpages that visitors can view directly.
 Each blog post, for example, has its own webpage with its own web address.
 A visitor can read the full article by clicking through to it.

-**Component Collections** - These store content that gets displayed as part of other webpages, but don't create standalone webpages themselves.
+-   **Component Collections** - These store content that gets displayed as part of other webpages, but don't create standalone webpages themselves.
 For instance, you might have a collection of team member profiles that appear on your About page, or testimonials that display throughout your site.
 The information is stored in an organized way, but visitors don't navigate to individual testimonial pages - they see them integrated into your other content.

+### Tagging and categories

 All collections can be organized using categories (like sections in a newspaper) and tags (like keywords that describe the content).
 WordPress automatically keeps collections organized by date as well, with the newest items appearing first when you view them in the admin area.